Oscarz90/VueJS-JS-Workshop/docs/README.md

-# Workshop, this is about JS (ES5, ES6), VanillaJS, Babel, Webpack, VueJS, FP .... and more!
+# Workshop, this is about JS (ES5, ES6), VanillaJS, Babel, Webpack, VueJS, NodeJS, NPM, FP .... and more!

 ### Table of Contents